-I sat next to Kristin during a session at the 2015 Women in Travel Summit, and we quickly bonded over our desire to balance our demanding public relations careers with freelance travel writing.
+I sat next to Kristin Amico during a session at the 2015 Women in Travel Summit in Boston, and we quickly bonded over our desire to balance our demanding public relations careers with freelance travel writing.
 Ever since, she’s been a great sailing buddy, drinking buddy and road trip buddy (We traveled together to Québec City in March, to Bar Harbor, Maine, in August, and most recently, to the Catskills for a writing retreat.)
 She shares her bite-sized travel tips at 5 Things to Eat.

 NAME: Kristin Amico

 RESIDENCE: Boston, Massachusetts

 OCCUPATION: Public Relations

 How have you made your life a “traveling life” and why?

 Throughout my adult life I have had very typical 9-5 jobs with standard two or three weeks of vacation.
 As I hit my 30s I realized I was not traveling as much as I wanted, and made a pact with myself to travel to at least one new destination each year.
 I made several budget adjustments, like canceling cable and cutting down on the amount I spent eating out, so I could afford to travel more.

 Travel is my meditation.
 Getting outside of my normal routine allows me to slow down and appreciate life.
 Whether it’s trying a new food or smelling the ocean from a new side of the world, these experiences me reinvigorate me, and keep me going until my next journey.
 And the aspect of trying new food is an important part of my travels.
 Wherever I go I aim to find a local market and try out food native to the area – whether it’s old-school Basque cooking in the northern part of Nevada, or street food in Israel, I’m always eating when I travel.
 It’s one of the best ways I’ve found to connect to locals.

 How did you first get the travel bug?